davidgiven/cpm65/README.md

   - It supports drive 0: only.

   - This port runs completely bare-metal and does not use any ROM routines.

+  - The PET port has a SCREEN driver.

 ### Commander X16 notes